Variational Auto-Decoder: A Method for Neural Generative Modeling from Incomplete Data: Model

 Likelihood is similarly defined as a multivariate Gaussian with missing dimensions of $x_i$ marginalized:

 This density is centered around $x_i$ as its mean.
 The covariance $\Lambda_i$ is defined as a diagonal positive semi-definite matrix with $\alpha_i$ on its main diagonal whenever $\alpha_i \neq 0$. $\mathcal{F}(z;\theta)$ is a neural decoder which takes in the samples drawn from posterior in Equation \ref{eq:qnormal}.
-The optimization is subsequently defined within AEVB: first sampling from the approximate posterior to calculate a Monte-Carlo estimate of the lower bound $\mathcal{V}(\cdot)$, and subsequently maximizing w.r.t $\theta$ and $\phi$ (Equations \ref{eq:qnormal} and \ref{eq:invdecoderp}).
-Algorithm \ref{alg:training} summarizes the training (and also inference in the next section).
+The optimization subsequently follows steps similar to EM: first sampling from the approximate posterior to calculate a Monte-Carlo estimate of the lower bound $\mathcal{V}(\cdot)$, and subsequently maximizing w.r.t $\theta$ and $\phi$ (Equations \ref{eq:qnormal} and \ref{eq:invdecoderp}).
+Algorithm \ref{alg:training} summarizes the training (as well as inference in the Section \ref{subsec:inference}).